Last updated April 2, 2026

 Naturally lacto-fermented pickles (made with salt, not vinegar) are beneficial—they provide probiotics that support gut health and vaginal pH balance.
 However, most supermarket pickles are vinegar-pickled and offer no probiotic benefit.
 Check the label: real fermented pickles are in the refrigerated section.

-Because while standard fertility care focuses on basic hormones and anatomy, it often overlooks the factors that truly determine whether pregnancy happens: egg quality, ovulation quality, metabolic health, inflammation, nutrient status, and how your body responds to stress.
+Standard fertility testing rarely evaluates the factors that actually determine whether pregnancy happens: egg quality, ovulation quality, metabolic health, inflammation, nutrient status, and how your body responds to stress.

-That’s exactly what we uncover inside The Fertility Code — my 12-week, high-touch program designed to identify what’s been missed and give you a clear, personalized plan to support your body in conceiving.
+That’s exactly what we uncover inside The Fertility Code — my 12-week, high-touch fertility program for women who are done guessing.
+We find what’s been missed and build a clear, personalized strategy around your body, your labs, and your history.

-If you’re done guessing and ready to finally understand what your body needs to get pregnant — and fix what’s been missed — you can explore the program here → The Fertility Code.
+If you’re ready to finally understand what your body needs for a successful pregnancy — and fix what’s been missed — you can explore the program here → The Fertility Code.

 © 2026 Sarah Jane Sandy.
 All rights reserved.
-Privacy Policy | Terms and Conditions |
+Privacy Policy | Terms and Conditions | Medical Disclaimer | Editorial Policy

 Curious about your fertility health?
 Take this simple quiz to find out what factors may be harming your fertility, and learn what you can do about it!